coleenquadros/configuration/docs/app-sre/design-docs/app-interface-test-data.md

 ## Alternatives considered

 - Enhance qontract-validator to bundle test data into the production bundle (not with the actual data, but still within the bundle).
+If we were to enhance qontract-validator to add the test data to the bundle, there is a higher risk of a bug causing an integration to consume the test data instead of the production data.
+With the test data not even reaching the bundle, it means that there is 0% that integrations will act on the test data.

 - Use existing production data as an expected result.
 This may lead to additional overhead in maintaining the expected test results.

 ## Milestones